Interview with Jasamine Coles-Black: Benefits of 3D Printed Models in Vascular Surgery

 Seven years ago, the World Health Organization estimated the total global volume of operations to be 312.9 million.
 That could probably mean that in our lifetime, a lot of us will go under the surgeon’s knife, and because it’s not as scary anymore as perhaps the early 1900’s (if you saw the Cinemax hit show The Knick, you know what I mean), we should be thankful to live in the 21st. century.
 Surgery has become safer, and cosmetic surgery, microsurgery and many other elective-type surgeries are quite common and often painless procedures.
 Still, some of the more complex surgeries still have high death rates.
 In an attempt to take advantage of the ongoing technological advances, many medical specialists have noticed that 3D printing can improve surgical planning and training, which will directly benefit surgical procedures.

 Last year, Nova Scotia surgeons used a 3D printed brain model in surgical planning for the first time, while 60 specialists at the Mayo Clinic dedicated three and a half years and more than 50 Saturdays to practicing a very complex face transplant, thanks to 3D imaging and virtual surgical procedures.
 In Melbourne, Australia, the Austin Health 3D Printing Laboratory supports 3D printing for clinical applications and runs an active research program exploring how 3D printing can be used for teaching, procedural simulation, patient education, surgical planning, and prosthetic implants.
-The first facility of its kind in the southernmost city of the country, 3dMedLab came about after discussions for a more coordinated and organised approach to 3D Printing Resources throughout The University of Melbourne and in particular the availability of this technology to Clinician-Researchers at hospitals associated with the Faculty of Medicine, Dentistry and Health Sciences.
+The first facility of its kind in Australia, 3dMedLab came about after discussions for a more coordinated and organised approach to 3D Printing Resources throughout The University of Melbourne and in particular the availability of this technology to Clinician-Researchers at hospitals associated with the Faculty of Medicine, Dentistry and Health Sciences.
 Since then they have expanded the number of medical specialties and researchers that they work with across multiple Melbourne hospitals as well as developing nationwide and international partnerships.

 3DPrint.com spoke to Jasamine Coles-Black, doctor and vascular researcher at the Department of Vascular Surgery at Austin Health, in Melbourne to understand how 3D printing can improve surgical planning in complex endovascular procedures to treat the arteries and veins of the body and training for medical residents.